garamond13/L4D2-HardRealism/README.md

 IMPORTANT NOTE: HardRealism mode is designed for (based on) Realism Expert ("mp_gamemode realism" and "z_difficulty Impossible").

 Brief description:
-- Difficulties: Normal, Hard, Extreme and Max.
+- Difficulties: Normal and Extreme.
 - Get active difficulty with hr_getdifficulty command.
-- Cycle between difficulties with hr_changedifficulty command.
+- Cycle between difficulties with hr_switchdifficulty command.
 - Number of alive survivors is clamped to max 4.
 - Special Infected size limits are relative to the active difficulty.
 - Special Infected min spawn size is 2.